OceanographyforEveryone/OpenCTD/README.md

 #### 5.6 Prepare the housing.

-Print the OpenCTD baseplate which will serve as a form to position your sensors.
-Cut a 12 inch long piece of 3 inch PVC.
+Cut your 3" PVC pipe so that it is 25 cm in length.
 Don't worry if the tube is label "not for pressure" as the device will be filled with mineral oil of other non-compressable liquids.
-Cut small holes or gaps in one end of the tube to allow water flow, this will be the bottom of the OpenCTD where the sensors go.
+At one end of the pipe drill 4 equidistant holes to allow water flow.
+The center of each hole should be 2.5 cm from the edge.
+This will be the bottom of the OpenCTD where the sensors go.

+[PICTURE]

 ####  5.7 Prepare the electronics.

 Mount the SD Card reader on your Arduino board.
 Connect the temperature probes in series; mount a 1 KOhm resistor between the positive and signal leads.
-Mount the pressure sensor by following the instructions provided by [the Cave Pearl Project](https://edwardmallon.wordpress.com/2014/03/27/adding-a-ms5803-02-high-resolution-pressure-sensor/) (and send them a hearty thank you for providing such excellent, clear, directions).
-Mount the conductivity probe and circuit in accordance with the guidelines at [Atlas Scientific](https://www.atlas-scientific.com/conductivity.html).
+[PICTURE] Mount the pressure sensor by following the instructions provided by [the Cave Pearl Project](https://edwardmallon.wordpress.com/2014/03/27/adding-a-ms5803-02-high-resolution-pressure-sensor/) (and send them a hearty thank you for providing such excellent, clear, directions).
+[PICTURE] Mount the conductivity probe and circuit in accordance with the guidelines at [Atlas Scientific](https://www.atlas-scientific.com/conductivity.html).
 Get creative with how you plan on packing everything into the tube.
 It will be a tight fit!
 I like to use plenty of connectors that allow you to quickly detach different components.
+[PICTURES]

 #### 5.8 Potting

 *Warning, after this step, there's no going back!*

+ Grab your 3-D printed base plate and prepare to affix the sensors. **IMPORTANT** *Apply a small amount of electrical tape over the membrane of the pressure sensor.* This membrane is sensitive and covering it with tape will prevent any glue or epoxy from fouling it.
+You want to first affix the pressure sensore to the base plate.
+Lightly cover the edge of the indentation with hot glue.
+Taking care not to let any come in contact with the membrane, seat the sensor in the indentation and apply more hot glue (This will provide added protection for this circuit.).
+[Picture] Place the three temperature sensor into the 3 small holes.
+Make sure that they do not sit so far out that you can't see some stainless steel in the inside.
+[Picture] Try and keep the 3 temperature sensors roughly the same distance protruding from the base plate.
+Apply epoxy around the outside of the base plate around each temperature sensor.
+The outside of the base plate is the portion of the base plate that will be exposed to the water - this is the side w/o the indentation.
+Once the hot glue hardens then place the conductivity probe in the only hole big enough for it.
+Make sure the conductivity probe sits above the temperature probes (to avoid in ionization interference from these metal probes) and apply hot glue to the outside of the base plate around the conductivity sensor similar in approach to what was done for the temperature sensors.
+[Picture]

  Align the baseplate such that it is lightly recessed into the tube (when standing upright [i.e. sensors facing down], none of the sensors should touch the ground).
-On the side where the sensors patrude, hot glue the baseplate into place along the edges of the PVC tube to ensure the expoy doesn't leak out during potting.
-Lay the pressure sensor into the middle hole.
-Lightly cover the indentation with 2-ton epoxy, taking care not to let any come in contact with the membrane.
-Seat the sensor and apply more 2-ton epoxy above.
-This will provide added protection for this circuit.
-Place the three temperature sensor into the 3 small holes.
-Make sure that they do not sit so far out that you can't see some stainless steel in the inside.
-Place the conductivity probe in the only hole big enough for it.
+On the side where the sensors protrude, hot glue the baseplate into place along the wall of the PVC tube to ensure the expoy doesn't leak out during potting.

 Once you are satisfied with everything's position, it's time for Hysol-90.
 Use an applicator to mix the expoxy as you pour it into the tube.
 I used an entire cartridge and had almost 2 cm of epoxy on the bottom.
 Let it cure overnight.
 Check periodically to make sure that nothing is leaking out of the bottom.